rafalkaczynsky/react-native-modal-animated/README.md

   }
 ```

-3. Then simply show it by setting the `isVisible` prop to true:
+3. Then simply show it by setting the `visible` prop to true:

 ```javascript
 render () {